Zilliqa/zq2/docs/api/zilliqa/createtransaction.doc.md

 ## Parameter validation

-We validate at least the following on transaction submission:
+Zilliqa 1 validates at least the following on transaction submission:

- * The `toAddr` must have an ethereum or Zilliqa checksum (see the overview page for a description).
+ 1. The `toAddr` must have an ethereum or Zilliqa checksum (see the overview page for a description).
- * It's not possible to send a transfer transaction to a contract.
+ 2. It's not possible to send a transfer transaction to a contract.
- * Contract creation transactions must have non-empty `code`.
+ 4. The destination address for a contract transaction must exist and must be a contract.

- * The destination address for a contract transaction must exist and must be a contract.
+We validate only the first of these, since it is not in general possible to know what the state of the blockchain will be when a transaction is executed.

 # Curl

 With private key `0x2`: